 - What if we took a moment to accept Christ’s love for us, and show love to ourselves, so that we can share love with others?

 We believe it’s all possible.
 It’s all easy to access.
-And it’s one of those things every Catholic should know – your catechism, how to ride a bike, and how to nurture a healthy mental state.
+And it’s something everything Catholic should know – your catechism, how to ride a bike, and how to nurture a healthy mental state.
 (Bikes are optional.)

 Who are we?
-We’re a community of Catholic therapists hosting the Catholic Mental Health Conference.
+A community of Catholic therapists hosting the Catholic Mental Health Conference.

 You’re invited!
 Join us, along with a community of excited, faithful Catholics looking for sanity and joy in our scrambled, modern world.